 The key is to use AI as an enhancement, not a replacement for human expertise.

-Incorporating behavioral science into your debt collection strategies can transform engagement and improve repayment results.
+Incorporating behavioral science into debt collection strategies can transform engagement and improve repayment outcomes.
 We have been advocating this approach for two decades.
-As consumer trends evolve, thinking about collections as a “retail model” is starting to evolve as well.

 By understanding psychological decision-making factors, you can shape interactions that lead to better consumer choices.